dsa-mind-map/leetcode-150/03-Sliding-Window/239-Sliding-Window-Maximum.md

 ---

 ## 🚀 Solution: Monotonic Deque Approach

+## DEQUE
+As long as you are adding elements at one end and removing them from the opposite end, it is always a FIFO (First-In, First-Out) queue.

+Add at Tail + Remove at Head: FIFO (Standard flow)

+Add at Head + Remove at Tail: FIFO (Reverse flow—the first item you added gets pushed all the way to the tail over time, so it still gets removed first!)

+It only turns into a LIFO (Stack) if you add and remove from the exact same end (e.g., add at head and remove at head).

 ### Approach & Pattern Recognition
 * **The Trigger:** Finding the maximum value across a moving window of fixed size `k` maps directly to **Pattern 1: Fixed Sliding Window**.